Fgc17/dotsafe/docs/thoughts.md

-# Thoughts about environment variables and why I built Dotsafe
+# Thoughts about environment variables and how I built Dotsafe

 ## An overview

-I've been coding with TypeScript for three years now.
+I've been coding with TypeScript for two years now.
 I remember the first time I created a project with the NestJS CLI, and not long after, I stumbled upon this:

 ```typescript
 type Env = {